voostindie/markdown-from-template/README.md

   rating: 3
 ```

 The `variables` section defines default values for each of the variables used in the Liquid templates.
-MFT will prompt you for each variable anyway (unless supressed, see below), but it will pre-fill the value if you specify a value.
+MFT will prompt you for each variable anyway (unless suppressed, see below), but it will pre-fill the value if you specify a value.
 That makes for quick entry.

 The variables `day`, `month` and `year` have automatic defaults, for today's date.

 ### PRO TIP: Setting values from scripts

-If you really know what you're doing, you can set variable to the output of scripts.
+If you really know what you're doing, you can set variables to the output of scripts.
 This offers a lot of flexibility, but also opens up Pandora's box, so be careful.

-To run a script, simply set it as the value of a variable, surrounded with backticks:
+To run a script, simply define it as the value of a variable, surrounded with backticks:

 ```yaml
 variables: